-The Mercer County Educational Service Center (the Service Center) is the Administrative Fiscal Agent for the Mercer County ESC Title III Consortia.
-In that capacity, the Service Center operated this as a reimbursing grant for the twenty participating school districts.
-This money is utilized by the educating district to supplement learning for English Language learners (C.F.D.A. #84.365).
-During this fiscal year, the Service Center expended \$58,102, of which \$1,322 was the administrative fee kept by the Service Center.
+The Service Center is the Administrative Fiscal Agent for the Mercer County ESC Title III Consortia.
+In this capacity, the Service Center operated this as a reimbursing grant for the eighteen participating school districts.
+This money is utilized by the educating district to supplement learning for English language learners (C.F.D.A. #84.365).
+During this fiscal year, the Service Center expended \$30,601, of which \$566 was the administrative fee kept by the Service Center.